Sea of Knowledge

 Learn how Omni International stopped using the Lead object altogether in Salesforce.

-How to use Lead objects with the HubSpot Salesforce integration
+How to use Lead objects with the HubSpot Salesforce Integration

 The short answer is that you probably shouldn’t.

-Teams use the Lead object while using the HubSpot Salesforce integration because it generates a conversion report in Salesforce.
-But you can circumvent this by using HubSpot’s Funnel Reports.
 Another common reason teams use the Lead object is to manage the prospect up to the mid-stages of the funnel.
 Instead of using the Lead for this, you can use the Opportunity from when the Lead is sales qualified and implement a Deals Won/Deals Lost Stage.

 An overview of Salesforce objects and what they mean